-This program program brings together doctoral candidates from across the University of Melbourne to focus on issues related to asylum-seeking, forced migration and statelessness.
+This program program brings together doctoral candidates from across the University of Melbourne to focus on issues related to migration, forced migration and statelessness.

 The Melbourne Social Equity Institute's Interdisciplinary PhD Program is open to graduate researchers in any faculty undertaking a PhD related to migration, refugee studies or statelessness.